USS Fitzgerald and MV ACX Crystal collision: Findings against Crystal

 Investigations also found that Crystal was operating on autopilot until shortly before the collision, and did not sound blasts or attempt radio communication with the Fitzgerald prior to the collision.
 The Crystals duty officers did not take sufficient steps to detect the risk of, or attempt to avoid, a collision.
 The owners of the Crystal agreed to pay nearly $27 million in damages to the U.S. government.

+Suit against NYK

+The estates of the Fitzgerald sailors killed in the collision and the sailors who were injured sued NYK in Federal court in Louisiana but their cases were dismissed because NYK was not subject to the jurisdiction of American courts.

 Ships involved

 USS Fitzgerald

 Fitzgerald is a Flight I destroyer.
 Built at Bath Iron Works in Maine, US.
 The ship was commissioned into the US Navy on 14 October 1995.
 Since September 2004, Fitzgerald has operated from the US Yokosuka base in Japan, as part of Destroyer Squadron 15 attached to Carrier Strike Group 5, a unit of the US Seventh Fleet.

 MV ACX Crystal

 ACX Crystal is a container ship owned by the Olympic Steamship Co SA, Panama.
 Built by STX Offshore & Shipbuilding at Changwon, South Korea, the ship entered service in August 2008.
 ACX Crystal has been employed for use by ACX, a subsidiary of NYK Line, on shipping routes between Japan, Vietnam, and Thailand.